patherstevenson/MasterThesis/README.md

 # Master Thesis – Detection and Countermeasures against GAN-Generated Fake Images and Videos

-This repository contains the final version of my Master's thesis in Machine Learning, completed at Université de Lille during the academic year 2024–2025.
+This repository contains the final version of my Master's thesis in Machine Learning, completed at University of Lille during the academic year 2023–2025.

 ## Thesis Title (in French)